connor-gatlin/stock-performance-predictions-based-on-news-analytics/README.md

 Data is not uploaded to github due to copyright.
 You can find the dataset in [Kaggle's Two Sigma competition](https://www.kaggle.com/c/two-sigma-financial-news).

 ## Visualization
 The web visualization code is under ./web.
-For selected company, we show stock prices and technical indicators on the left panel and news headlines and sentiments on the right panel.
+For selected company, we show stock prices and technical indicators on the left panel and news headlines and sentiments associated with the company on the right panel.

 Example: Apple's stock prices and news analytics:
 ![Example: Apple's stock prices and news analytics](https://github.com/connor-gatlin/stock-performance-predictions-based-on-news-analytics/raw/master/web/Website.png)